-Section 205(a) of the bill implements U.S. obligations under Article 4.20 by amending section 592 of the Tariff Act of 1930 (19 U.S.C.
+Section 205(a) of the bill implements U.S. obligations under Article 4.20 of the Agreement by amending section 592 of the Tariff Act of 1930 (19 U.S.C.
 1592).
-New subsection (i) of section 592, as added by section 205(a), imposes penalties on exporters and producers that issue false PTPA certifications of origin through fraud, gross negligence, or negligence.
+New subsection (k) of section 592, as added by section 205(a) of the bill, imposes penalties on exporters and producers that issue false CTPA certifications of origin through fraud, gross negligence, or negligence.
 These penalties do not apply where an exporter or producer corrects an error in the manner described above.